Allergen management

 Product development

-Product development involves validating which allergens are present, what measures should be taken and how these products fit into the planning sequence.
+Product development involves validating which allergens are present, what control measures should be taken and how these products fit into the planning sequence.

 Reception